-Good practice Short decription: It is participatory, consensus orientated, accountable, transparent, responsive, Short description of good practice to effective efficient, and equitable and be highlighted inclusive and, follows the rule of law.
-Organization that has implemented Riječki sportski savez the good practice: Rijeka Sports Association (name of the organization) Website where is available: https://rss.hr/ What aspect of good governance is This website contains a lot of information, nicely organised and easily understandable; covering the mentioned practice: useful links and lists of board members (ex.
-Communication with wide public, including short biographies on each member; financial reporting, communication of weekly updates on news and happenings, board decisions, accountability, including board member biographies and transparency, accessibility, ect..) photos; Monthly and yearly reports and managing decisions are published on the website regularly; contact information well defined; description of the medical and science committee; list assembly of members; Clearly visible on the website: Statute Rulebook on the Determination of the Clubs of Quality Carriers of Rijeka Ordinance on classification of sports branches Rulebook on Classification of Sports Clubs Co-financing Rulebook on of
+GOOD PRACTICE Short description: It is participatory, consensus orientated, accountable, transparent, responsive, effective and efficient, equitable and inclusive and, follows the rule of law.
+Organization that Riječki sportski savez has implemented the good practice: Rijeka Sports Association Website: https://rss.hr/ What aspect of good governance is covering the mentioned practice: This website contains a lot of information, nicely organised and easily understandable; useful links and lists of board members including short biographies on each member; weekly updates on news and happenings, including board member biographies and photos; Monthly and yearly reports and managing decisions are published on the website regularly; contact information well defined; description of the medical and science committee; list of assembly members.
+Clearly visible on the website: Statute; • Rulebook on the Determination of the Clubs of Quality Carriers of Rijeka; Ordinance on classification of sports branches; Rulebook on Classification of Sports Clubs; • Rulebook on Co-financing of Prospective Athletes Program; Rulebook on Fees for Achieved Sports Results; • Revised Annual Financial Statements for 2015-2018; • Executive Board (minutes); Assembly (minutes).
+Why can be considered as good practice and adopted by other sport entities: Communication with wide public, financial reporting, communication of board decisions, accountability, transparency, accessibility.